- Turning The Car For Shipping

 - Ownership proof – it must be in your name.

-- Shipping proof – you need three copies of the official orders.
-If you intend to store the vehicle, you need copies of the storage authorization form as well.
+- Delivery proof: You need three copies of the official orders.
+If you intend to store the vehicle, you also need copies of the storage authorization form.

-- Owned vehicles – you need a legible copy of the title – both on the front and on the back.
+- Owned automobiles – you need a legible copy of the title – both front and back.

-- A vehicle with liens on them – in order to ship outside of the country you need to provide a signed and notarized authorization letter from the lien-holder which authorizes the exportation of the car.
+- A ride with liens on it—to ship outside the country, you need to provide a signed and notarized authorization letter from the lienholder authorizing the exportation of the car.

-- Leased vehicles – if you want to ship out of the country, you would need a special signed and dated authorization letter from the leasing company.
+- Leased rides—If you want to transfer out of the country, you would need a special, signed, and dated authorization letter from the leasing company.

 - Atlanta: 3025 Sylvian Road, Atlanta, GA.
 30354.